 Still not fancy enough?

-If you can’t swing Crocs in the office but still need something comfortable’ish, I have a few more suggestions.
+If you can’t swing Crocs in the office or you're heading out to a wedding but still need something comfortable’ish, I have a few more suggestions.

 - Try a wider heel with a slight wedge in the front – they give the appearance of height but they are a little more stable.

 - Get a lower heel with an open toe in a neutral color – the open toe gives a little more slide room, and the tone lengthens your leg so you don’t notice the shorter heel as much.

 - Go for a wedge – they provide a little more stability while keeping the height.